What We Do

 “Feeding people and greeting those you know and those you do not know”

-With this in mind, the ISOC regularly works with Feed The Homeless, a local charity distributing food and clothes to Bristol's poor.
+With this in mind, Brisoc regularly works with Feed The Homeless, a local charity distributing food and clothes to Bristol's poor and needy.
 We are also doing our best this year to provide volunteering opportunities at elderly homes, hospices and regular trips to local blood banks.

-As an Islamic Society, one of the core aims is to educate the student population on our beautiful faith.
-Last year, we ran several very successful educational events.
-These ranged from an engaging analysis of the Prophet's (PBUH) life by Mufti Wasim Khan, to an excellent talk on West African Islamic History by Mustafa Brigs.
+As an Islamic Society, one of the core aims is to educate the student population on our beautiful way of life.
+In the past years, we ran several very successful educational events.
+These ranged from an engaging analysis of the Prophet's ﷺ life by renowned Mufti Wasim Khan to an excellent talk on West African Islamic History & Islam in America by Mustafa Briggs.

-Our work doesn’t just aim to educate, but also help students to manage their life and their spiritual journey through finding closeness to Allah (SWT).
-This year, Inspirited Minds, a Muslim mental-health organisation, delivered a workshop advising our students on how to cope with the stress of student life through both the teachings of our faith and psychological research.
+Our work doesn’t just aim to educate, but also help students to manage their life and their spiritual journey through finding closeness to our Creator.
+In the past years, Inspirited Minds, a Muslim mental-health organisation, delivered a workshop advising our students on how to cope with the stress of student life through both the teachings of our faith and psychological evidence-based grounds.